SteelSeries/gamesense-sdk/README.md

 ### Getting Started
 [**How a game can register and send events to GameSense™**](https://github.com/SteelSeries/gamesense-sdk/blob/master/doc/api/sending-game-events.md).

-[**How to specify event handlers in JSON from a game**](https://github.com/SteelSeries/gamesense-sdk/blob/master/doc/api/writing-handlers-in-json.md),for an out-of-the-box user customizable experience.
+[**How to specify event handlers in JSON from a game**](https://github.com/SteelSeries/gamesense-sdk/blob/master/doc/api/writing-handlers-in-json.md), for an out-of-the-box user customizable experience.

 [**How to control device illumination**](https://github.com/SteelSeries/gamesense-sdk/blob/master/doc/api/json-handlers-color.md)